Alternating Randomized Block Coordinate Descent: Abstract

 Block-coordinate descent algorithms and alternating minimization methods are fundamental optimization algorithms and an important primitive in large-scale optimization and machine learning.
 While various block-coordinate-descent-type methods have been studied extensively, only alternating minimization -- which applies to the setting of only two blocks -- is known to have convergence time that scales independently of the least smooth block.
 A natural question is then: is the setting of two blocks special?

 We show that the answer is ``no'' as long as the least smooth block can be optimized exactly -- an assumption that is also needed in the setting of alternating minimization.
 We do so by introducing a novel algorithm~\ref{eq:AR-BCD}, whose convergence time scales independently of the least smooth (possibly non-smooth) block.
 The basic algorithm generalizes both alternating minimization and randomized block coordinate (gradient) descent, and we also provide its accelerated version -- \ref{eq:AAR-BCD}.
+As a special case of~\ref{eq:AAR-BCD}, we obtain the first nontrivial accelerated alternating minimization algorithm.